garreeoke/podlauncher/README.md

 podlauncher
 ---

-Quick tool written for a customer to launch similar pods quickly using K8s api that will have their own dedicated K8s services and possibly multiple ports.
+Quick tool written to launch identical pods quickly using K8s api that will have their own dedicated K8s services and possibly multiple ports.
+Mainly used for testing.

 Flags
 ---